 Exploration of the history of cinema produced by African Americans and the representation of African Americans in cinema.
 Topics include early cinema, D.W.
 Griffith’s Birth of a Nation; Oscar Micheaux and the “race films” of the 1920s-1940s; early jazz films; Richard Wright’s Native Son as novel and film; Hollywood “problem pictures” of the 1940s-1950s; radical 1960s-1970s experiments by William Greaves, Melvin Van Peebles, and the “LA Rebellion”; Daughters of the Dust; Spike Lee, and Marlon Riggs.
 Course hosts visits by accomplished filmmakers and scholars.
 (Same as Africana Studies 202 and Art History 202.)

-Examines how films produced in diverse socio-economic contexts generate conflicting modern representations of China, ranging from a legendary land, an everlasting patriarchy, to a revolutionary battlefield, and how these representations produce hegemonic and subversive cultural knowledge.
-Students will gain a broad understanding of post-1959 Chinese cinema and history, theory of film and cultural studies, and pertinent Hollywood films.
+Examines how films produced in diverse socio-economic contexts generate conflicting modern representations of China, ranging from a legendary land, a rapidly changing society, to an everlasting patriarchy, and how these representations produce hegemonic and subversive cultural knowledge.
+Students will gain broad understanding of Chinese cinema and history, theory of film and cultural studies, and pertinent Hollywood films.
 All films have English subtitles.
 Requirements include film viewings, presentations, quizzes, class discussions and a final paper.
 All lectures and discussions in English.
-(Same as East Asian Languages and Literatures 205.)
+(Oral Presentations.)
+All lectures and discussions in English.
+(Same as East Asian Languages and Literatures 160.)
+Maximum enrollment, 20.
 Wang.

 Modern and Contemporary Chinese Literature: Traditions and Modernities.